ncagle/DNS-over-HTTPS/DNS-over-HTTPS.md

 Star Brilliant's [dns-over-https](https://github.com/m13253/dns-over-https), with server-side and client-side implementation, written in Golang.

-Alberto Bertogli's [dnss](https://github.com/albertito/dnss), a daemon written in Go which act as a proxy (the most common use case), and as a server (in case you want end to end control).
+Alberto Bertogli's [dnss](https://github.com/albertito/dnss), a daemon written in Go which acts as a proxy (the most common use case), and as a server (in case you want end-to-end control).

-Dima Krasner's [nss-tls](https://github.com/dimkr/nss-tls), a daemon that makes gethostbyname(), getaddrinfo(), etc' happen through DoH, without any change to applications, thus transparently migrating all applications that don't use their own resolver (like some browsers) from DNS to DoH.
+Dima Krasner's [nss-tls](https://github.com/dimkr/nss-tls), a daemon that makes gethostbyname(), getaddrinfo(), etc. happen through DoH, without any change to applications, thus transparently migrating all applications that don't use their own resolver (like some browsers) from DNS to DoH.

 Maxime Elomari's [dealdoh](https://github.com/noglitchyo/dealdoh), a middleware to proxy DoH requests to different DNS upstreams, written in PHP.